 The graPHIGS/GAM direct connection of the graPHIGS nucleus to 6098 with FDDI feature enables a host graPHIGS API application using GAM to access a workstation and graPHIGS API workstations managed by it.
-For specific hardware and software requirements, see Hardware and Software Support and Requirements.
 The direct connection function provides a high bandwidth, low-cost connection from the GDDM/graPHIGS API shell to a remote nucleus.